inform-health-informatics/emap_documentation/technical_overview/Glossary.md

 ## G

-- getter
+- <b>getter </b>

 	Term used to refer to computer code used to retrieve types of data e.g. a function getName() would be used to retrieve the 'name' piece of data.
 Opposite of setter.

 ## H

-- HL7 Health Level 7

-	A standard for exchanging information between medical applications.

-- Hoover (in EMAP pipeline)

-- HSL Health Service Laboratories
 - <a id="hl7" style="pointer-events: none"><span style="color:black"><b>HL7</b></span></a>

 	Health Level 7 International is a set of standards for sharing, intergrating, and exchanging electronic healthcare